danielrosen29/Forecasting_Project/readme.md

     ## [1] 0

+It appears that this worked.

-Now, because we are only predicting if coal usage will continue going down, we do not need the granularity of time points every five minutes.
+Now, because we are only predicting if wind usage will continue going up, we do not need the granularity of time points every five minutes.
 Let’s aggregate to daily averages and see how many rows we are left with to see if we need to aggregate further.